Total Of 31 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service - UrduPoint

 Total Of 31 Forest Fires Extinguished In Russia Over Past Day - Aerial Protection Service

-MOSCOW (UrduPoint News / Sputnik - 27th August, 2020) A total of 31 forest fires - down from 34 the day before - have been extinguished in Russia over the past 24 hours on an area of over 4,200 hectares, the Aerial Forest Protection Service (Avialesookhrana) said.
+MOSCOW (UrduPoint News / Sputnik - 02nd September, 2020) A total of 31 forest fires - up from 29 the day before - have been extinguished in Russia over the past 24 hours on an area of nearly 18,400 acres, the Aerial Forest Protection Service (Avialesookhrana) said.

-"According to the regional forestry monitoring services, 31 forest fires on an area of 4,294 hectares have been put out in Russia over the past day on August 26, 2020," the service said.
+"According to the regional forestry monitoring services, 31 forest fires on an area of 7,431 hectares [18,362 acres] have been put out in Russia over the past day on September 1, 2020," the service said.

-The day before, 34 wildfires were extinguished on an area of 4,242 hectares.
+The day before, 29 wildfires were extinguished on an area of 22,959 acres.